dasunpubudumal/producer-consumer-memory-test/README.md

 Vary the queue size, producer rate, consumer rates, # of producers, # of consumers, delays, etc.

+The program randomly produces and inserts fake users and fake quotes to a `BlockingQueue` structure and consumes (polls) from the queue.

+A program like [VisualVM](https://visualvm.github.io) can be used to profile the memory growth.

 ![alt text](docs/scrn.png)

 ## Instructions